What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 The Bottom Line

 The vaginal microbiome is a complex and dynamic ecosystem that plays an important role in vaginal health.
+For many women, Lactobacillus species help maintain an acidic environment that supports a healthy balance of microorganisms.

+Changes in this ecosystem, known as vaginal dysbiosis, may be associated with conditions such as bacterial vaginosis and recurrent vaginal symptoms.
 As research continues to evolve, understanding the vaginal microbiome is helping clinicians move beyond a simple "infection or no infection" approach and towards a more personalised understanding of vaginal health.

 How I Can Help